Site Title Image

 Nightblade Illusion spells are twice as strong while you are undetected.
 Illusion, Conjuration, Destruction, One-handed, Sneak

 Sorcerer You have a 10% chance to absorb the Magicka from incoming spells.
-Enchanting, Alchemy, Conjuration, Destruction, Heavy Armor
+Enchanting, Alteration, Conjuration, Heavy Armor, Two-handed

 Witchhunter Your potions last 50% longer.
-Conjuration, Alchemy, Archery, Restoration, Light Armor
+Conjuration, Alchemy, Archery, Light Armor, Restoration

 Agent Your poisons last for 50% more hits.
 Alchemy, Archery, Illusion, Sneak, Speech